OlivierDeloubriere/VBA-Unit-Testing-Framework/README.md

 Assert.Expect(ByVal computedVariant as Variant)
 ```

-Finally, one specifies the actual test to be run on the ```.Expect```ed variable, with the following tests comparison methods:
+Finally, one specifies the actual test to be run with the following tests comparison methods:

 ```vb
 .ToEqual(ByVal expectedValue as Variant)